JonathanKubas/NAO-Research/README.md

 Examples
 $ python HumanMimiching.py (Used specfically for human mimicking)
-$ python Squat.py (Used for make the NAO robot squat)
+$ python Squat.py (Used to make the NAO robot squat)
 ```